AlphaBravoCompany/ab-training-labs/container-bootcamp/section-3-labs/README.md

 -----

-Note in the output that the cotnainer is built according to the layers indicated in the Dockerfile.
+Note in the output that the container is built according to the layers indicated in the Dockerfile.

 Once the build is complete, we can run this container image: